Inserer-Pseudo/Inserer-Pseudo/README.md

 - 👋 Hi, I’m @Inserer-Pseudo
-- 👀 I’m interested in robotic
+- 👀 I’m interested in robotics
-- 🌱 I’m currently learning robotic
+- 🌱 I’m currently learning robotics
-- 💞️ I’m looking to collaborate on robotic
+- 💞️ I’m looking to collaborate on robotics
-- 📫 How to reach me : don't
+- 📫 How to reach me : just don't

 <!---
 Inserer-Pseudo/Inserer-Pseudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.